ChidiRnweke/blog/src/articles/scala3py4.md

 The example above resembles Python once again syntax-wise.
 As this style of programming, roughly [domain modelling](https://docs.scala-lang.org/scala3/book/taste-modeling.html), is a first-class citizen in Scala it has a number of language features to facilitate it.
 Aside from the aforementioned `case class` and `enum` the language also has support for constants and immutable data structures.
 All of these have the intended effect of reducing the degrees of freedom of a program.

-Now, let's tackle a common sense rule: menu prices shouldn't be negative otherwise you'd be getting paid to eat.
+Now, let's tackle a common sense rule, menu prices shouldn't be negative otherwise you'd be getting paid to eat.
 Scala introduces `opaque type` to deal with such real-world constraints elegantly:

 ```scala